mcgnly/DeveloperDocumentation/Android/BuildingApp.md

 <div class="collapse">

 <p>In order to enable your app to connect to your onboarded devices (or those of the
-user) you'll need to be able to login.
+user) you'll need to allow the user to login.
 Though we have wrapped a lot of complications away in the SDK, you'll still have to create the views that use this Login logic. </p>
 <h3>Adding String Names</h3>
 <p>In the Project panel open app/src/main/res/values/strings.xml</p>